rphlmr/react-router-hono-server/README.md

    */
   assetsDir?: string;
   /**
-   * Customize the Hono server, for example, adding middlewares *
+   * Customize the Hono server, for example, adding middleware *
-   * It is applied after the default middlewares and before the remix middleware */ configure?: (server: Hono) => Promise<void> | void;
+   * It is applied after the default middleware and before the remix middleware */ configure?: (server: Hono) => Promise<void> | void;
   /**